sensingtheforest/sensingtheforest.github.io/src/posts/2024-02-21-an-interview-with-liz-o'brien.md

 ---
 title: An Interview with Liz O'Brien
 date: 2024-02-21T07:00:00.000Z
-excerpt: Liz O’Brien is a Principal Social Scientist in the Society and Environment Research Group at Forest Research.
+excerpt: Dr Liz O’Brien is a Principal Social Scientist in the Society and Environment Research Group at Forest Research.
 Her research explores human-forest relationships with a particular focus on the cultural ecosystem benefits of trees and woodlands.
 author: anna-xambo
 author2: luigi-marino
 draft: